News

 In rural Scotland including Inverness and all the highlands and islands, there are not many head chefs and we advise offering accommodation with permanent or seasonal head chef jobs to attract candidates.
 Otherwise you may have to wait some time until a relevant local candidate becomes available.

-In rural Scotland and particularly for 2AA Rosette country house hotels relevant candidates are scarce.
-Skye, Shetland Islands and rural Argyll, it is proving hard to get relevant candidates despite the payment of good money. (about £35,000 for 2AA Rosette head chef) .
+In rural Scotland and particular 2AA Rosette country house hotels relevant candidates are scarce.
+Skye, Shetland Islands and rural Argyll, it is proving hard to get relevant candidates despite the payment of good money (about £35,000 for 2AA Rosette head chef)

 Suggest paying £28,000 upwards to £40,000 according to requirements and demands of the job.
 Ideally we advise for a five day week and over-time paid on a pro rata basis for extra days worked and for hours in excess of 48 on a pro rata basis.